Tapjoy/teamout/README.md

 == Things to do

+* Improve messaging to show when the user needs to take action at the top of the browser
+* Break out application.js to individual components
+* Add a "I'm busy" mode (where audio / video doesn't start, user is marked as busy)
 * Automatically try to enable autostart / camera / desktop notifications for first-time users
-* Improve messaging to show when the user needs to take action at the top of the browser
-* Add a "I'm busy" mode (where starting a conversation just pings them)

 * Add package builder (with css / js)
-* Break out application.js to individual components
 * Update README

 == Deployment